eBPF-Flowradar/eBPF-FlowRadar/notes.md

 11. Add support for packets other than TCP and UDP[x]
 12. Remove unwanted memcpy to 128 bit before insertion
 13. Support for IPv6?
+14. Make a circular queue structure for flowset

 # Errors
 1. Errors due to empty flowsets being passed down to gsl [x]